 - Owning dogs.
-I can’t take my dog into a restaurant, shopping mall, theater, onto a DART train or city bus, or onto public school property when I pick up my grandson.
+I can’t take my dog into a restaurant, shopping mall, theater, onto a DART train or city bus, or onto public school property.
 Many parks and all public buildings are “dog free zones” except for registered service animals.
 There are restrictions on how long a leash I can use, and there’s a limit to the number of dogs I can own.
 I have to pay an annual license and registration fee for each one.
 My homeowner’s association wants me to tell it how many dogs I own and prove that I have liability insurance in case of a dog bite.
 On the other hand, I can carry a concealed handgun into almost any building except the courthouse and the public library, take them onto public transit, and into any restaurant in town.
 (Some businesses post notices asking me not to carry a weapon inside, and there is a fine for violating the property owner’s request, but I have never heard of anyone having to pay such a fine.
 I’m not saying it doesn’t happen, I’ve just never heard of it.)
 There’s no “per gun” registration fee or annual license fee.
 And neither my insurance company or my HOA would dare ask if I own guns, or expect me to give them a list of the size, type, and kind.
 My insurance company does, however, require the age, weight, and gender of each of my dogs, along with details of their city registration and vaccinations, along with copies of their “Canine Good Citizen” (obedience school) certificates as part of my annual policy renewal.

 - Taking your clothes off.
 In Houston, strippers are unhappy about a proposed rule that would require them to get a permit before they can take off their clothes in public.
 You don’t need a permit to buy an assault weapon or armor-piercing ammunition.